hyperjeff/EctoDvorak/README.md

 EctoDvorak keyboard layout for macOS
 ===========

 EctoDvorak is mod of [DeepDvorak](https://github.com/vbauerster/DeepDvorak), which is a mod of [Programmer Dvorak](http://www.kaufmann.no/roland/dvorak/index.html).
-Both variants do some interesting things, but this an attempt to steer things into another direction, at least initially set in motion by my needs while in Swift programmer mode.
+Both variants do some interesting things, but this is an attempt to steer things into another direction, at least initially set in motion by my needs while in Swift programmer mode.

 While I'm inspired by their willingness to totally change up where numbers and symbols go, and many ideas are really great, I want to explore other possibilities.